Curtis Beach

 Curtis Lee Beach (born July 22, 1990) is a retired American decathlete and a two-time NCAA heptathlon champion who holds the world heptathlon best in the 1000 meters.

-Early life and high school
+Early life

 Beach was born in Albuquerque, New Mexico, the oldest son of Jeana King-Beach and David Beach.

 From a young age, he showed athletic promise, joining a track club at eight and competing in his first decathlon at fourteen.
 At Albuquerque Academy, he won 17 individual New Mexico state titles and set national high school records in the pentathlon and decathlon (with both high school and international implements).
 In 2009, DyeStat declared him "the greatest US high school decathlete ever."

 College

 Beach attended Duke University, where he became a two-time NCAA national champion in the heptathlon, winning in 2012 and 2014.
 In 2011, he set a collegiate record in the decathlon 1500 meters and finished second in the decathlon at the NCAA Championships.
 In 2010 and 2012, he set world heptathlon bests in the 1000 meters.